izandromm/ejabberd_mod_offline_post/README.md

+# mod_offline_post

+Send a push notification to a webservice when there's a message being sent to offline users.
+Supports groupchat and chat.

-# ejabberd
+## ejabberd

 Tested with ejabberd 15.07

-## mod_offline_post

-Send a push notification to a webservice when there's a message being sent to offline users.
-Supports groupchat and will support chat.

-### Usage
+## Usage

 Add in ejabberd.yaml